SignPath/DockerComposeSecretRepro/README.md

 This shows the respective outputs when running the reproduction sample Docker Compose v1/v2.

+The problem could be reproduced on:
+* Docker Desktop 4.6.1 (with the included Docker Compose version)
+* Docker Desktop 4.8.2 (with the included Docker Compose version)
+* Docker Desktop 4.8.2 with Docker Compose 2.6.1
+* Mirantis Container Runtime 20.10.9 with Docker Compose 2.6.1 on Windows Server 2019

 ## Docker Compose v1

 When running `docker-compose up` (aka Docker Compose v1) in the directory the following output is shown: